n0jam/gcp-ctf-workshop/docs/hints.md

 <details>
   <summary>Hint 2</summary>

-  The service account key you found on the GKE cluster can access a storage bucket called `file-uploads-<gcp-project-id>`.
+  The service account key you found on the GKE cluster can access a storage bucket called `file-uploads-$PROJECT_ID`.
   See what you can find on the bucket by using the `gsutil` command line utility.
   #####
     gsutil ls gs://<bucket-name>